HEALTH KWAZULU-NATAL

 The Role of Food:

-A healthy diet is the foundation for good blood sugar control in any type of diabetes.
-Whether you are being treated with insulin or tablets, you still need to follow a sensible diet.
+A healthy diet is the foundation for good blood sugar control in any type of diabetes, even without medication in some cases.
+Whether you are being treated with insulin injections or tablets, you still need to follow a sensible diet.

 The so-called "diabetic diet" is not in fact a diet, but rather a healthy eating plan which can, and should be followed by the whole family.